Spensa Technologies

-Spensa Technologies was a private company based in the Purdue Research Park in West Lafayette, Indiana that specialized in precision agriculture.
+Spensa Technologies was a private company based in the Purdue Research Park in West Lafayette, Indiana, United States, that specialized in precision agriculture.
 The company, founded in 2009, was known for its ag-related technology, including automated pest sensors and software.
 It was acquired in April 2018 by DTN.

 History

 Spensa was founded on 16 January 2009 by Johnny Park, a computer engineering professor at Purdue University, whose research into robotics and computer vision in farming (supported by a $6.4M USDA grant) led to the creation of the company.
 With support from the National Science Foundation and private investment, Spensa expanded its operations and developed agriculture-related hardware and software products.

 Spensa's principal hardware product was the Z-Trap, an automated electronic device that detects insects in a field and wirelessly reports its data.
 Its software consisted of both web-based and mobile applications, centered on the Spensa Agronomic Platform (AP), a subscription-based software.

 Spensa was acquired in April 2018 by Minneapolis-based DTN, a company owned by TBG AG.